MCH3003 : Memory Matters: Mediating Present Pasts for the Future

 Teaching Rationale And Relationship

-Interactive lectures will provide you with the theoretical and methodological framework you need to become familiar with key names and concepts in the field.
-When backed up with small-group teaching, where you will study the relevant literature and case studies in detail, this structure will enable you to become proficient at recognising the points of controversy and to become confident at intervening in the debates.
+Interactive workshops will provide you with the theoretical and methodological framework you need to become familiar with key names and concepts in the field.
+You will study the relevant literature and case studies in detail in the first part of the module before going on to focus on, and present, your own chosen case studies as part of the preparation for your summative essay plan.
+This structure will enable you to become proficient at recognising the points of controversy and to become confident at intervening in the debates.
+Two drop-ins will be provided for discussion of feedback on the essay plan and scaffold learning towards the essay itself.

 Reading Lists